biniyam-kefyalew/todos/backend/README.md

 pip install -r requirements.txt
 ```

-4. Apply the migrations to set up the database:
+4. Configure MongoDB as your database:

+   - Install the `djongo` package, which allows Django to work with MongoDB:
      ```bash
+     pip install djongo
+     ```
+   - In `settings.py`, update the `DATABASES` setting as follows:
+     ```python
+     DATABASES = {
+         'default': {
+             'ENGINE': 'djongo',
+             'NAME': 'todos_db',  # Replace with your MongoDB database name }
+     }
+     ```

+5. Apply the migrations to set up the database:

+```bash
 python manage.py migrate
 ```

-5. Start the Django development server:
+6. Start the Django development server:

 ```bash
 python manage.py runserver